klj9236/real_estate/README.md

 Your project repository should contain an "app" directory with a "robo_advisor.py" file inside (i.e. "app/robo_advisor.py").

 Your project repository should contain a "README.md" file.
 The README file should provide instructions to help someone else install, setup, and run your program.
 This includes instructions for installing package dependencies, for example using Pip.
-It also includes instructions for setting an environment variable named ALPHAVANTAGE_API_KEY (see "Security Requirements" section below).
+It also includes instructions for setting an environment variable named USREALESTATE_API_KEY (see "Security Requirements" section below).

 Your project repository should contain a file called ".gitignore" which prevents the ".env" file and its secret credentials from being tracked in version control.
 The ".gitignore" file generated during the GitHub repo creation process should already do this, otherwise you can create your own ".gitignore" file and place inside the following contents: